alphagov/govuk-developer-docs/source/manual/data-gov-uk-operations.html.md

 ## Sync from [CKAN]

+### Perform a full re-sync

-This is done automatically using Sidekiq Scheduler.
-You can run manually to populate your local DB.
+The sync is normally done automatically using Sidekiq Scheduler.
+There may be times when you need to throw away the existing Postgres database, sync all datasets from CKAN and reindex.

+This will not make any changes to the content on Find until the reindex has completed and the Elastic index is updated.
+This will affect data served on Publish, however this service is not currently used for publishing or editing datasets.
+In most cases, you should never need to do this as the sync performs incremental updates.

 ```
+### connect to staging
+cf ssh publish-data-beta-staging
+### connect to production
+cf ssh publish-data-beta-production

-## make sure your local DB is empty
+## make sure the database is empty
-rails db:drop db:setup
+/tmp/lifecycle/launcher /home/vcap/app 'rails db:drop db:setup' ''

-## make sure your local index is setup
+## make sure the index is setup
-rails search:reindex
+/tmp/lifecycle/launcher /home/vcap/app 'rails search:reindex' ''

 ## sync datasets or update orgs
-rails runner CKAN::V26::PackageSyncWorker.new.perform
-rails runner CKAN::V26::CKANOrgSyncWorker.new.perform
+/tmp/lifecycle/launcher /home/vcap/app 'rails runner CKAN::V26::PackageSyncWorker.new.perform' ''
+/tmp/lifecycle/launcher /home/vcap/app 'rails runner CKAN::V26::CKANOrgSyncWorker.new.perform' ''
 ```

 Now run `bundle exec sidekiq` and `rails s` and monitor the resulting jobs in the [Sidekiq Web UI](/manual/data-gov-uk-monitoring.html#sidekiq-publish).